On the regularity of conical Calabi-Yau potentials: Introduction

 \subsection{Organization}

 The organization of the article is as follows. \begin{itemize} \item In Section \ref{pluripotential_sasaki}, we give a quick review of the structure of degenerate Sasakian manifolds.
 We then gather results in pluripotential theory on these manifolds based the on the work of Guedj-Zeriahi \cite{GZ05} and He-Li \cite{HL21}.
 We also introduce \textit{extremal functions} associated to a Reeb-invariant Borel set on a degenerate Sasakian manifold, which seems to be new in the literature.
 These objects were not studied in \cite{HL21} in all generality (but see \cite[Prop.
 3.17, Thm.
 3.1]{HL21} for results concerning weighted global extremal functions).
 The capacity-extremal function comparison is crucial in the proof of the uniform estimate. \item Section \ref{section_proof_main_theorem} is devoted to the proof of our main result.
 The general strategy is based on \cite{EGZ}, \cite{BEGZ10}, \cite{BBEGZ} and \cite{Ber20}.
-Let us give a brief explanation.
-After taking a resolution of singularities, the conical Calabi-Yau problem is translated by pullback to a Calabi-Yau problem on a degenerate Sasakian manifold.

-Our key theorem is the uniform \( L^{\infty} \)-estimate of a family of solutions, which relies on a domination-by-capacity property (cf. Prop. \ref{domination_by_capacity}).
+More precisely, after taking a resolution of singularities, the conical Calabi-Yau problem is translated by pullback to a Calabi-Yau problem on a degenerate Sasakian manifold.
+Our key result is the uniform \( L^{\infty} \)-estimate of a family of solutions, which relies on a domination-by-capacity property (cf. Prop. \ref{domination_by_capacity}).
 This, combined with a transverse Yau-Aubin inequality, allows us to obtain a Laplacian estimate of the family, which implies regularity of the solution.

-\item In Section \ref{appendice_yau_aubin_transverse}, we provide a proof for the transverse version of Yau-Aubin inequality, which is used in the Laplacian estimate. \end{itemize} \textbf{Acknowledgements.} This article is part of a thesis supervised by Thibaut Delcroix and Marc Herzlich.
-I wish to thank Vincent Guedj, Eleonora Di Nezza, and Tat-Dat To for their generosity as well as many helpful discussions and remarks.
-Thanks are also due to the hospitality of the Vietnam Institute for Advanced Study in Mathematics (VIASM), where this work first begun.
+\item In Section \ref{appendice_yau_aubin_transverse}, we provide a proof for the transverse version of Yau-Aubin inequality, which is used in the Laplacian estimate. \end{itemize}